MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 Application accounts are created using the [Azure AD **App registrations** page](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps), in the Azure portal.
 To create an application account for use by the applications you'll build with the MIP SDK:

    > [!IMPORTANT]

    > To access the Azure AD **App registrations** page, you'll need to sign in to the portal with a user account that is a member of the [Subscription administrator](/azure/billing/billing-add-change-azure-subscription-administrator) role.

-> TBD - if they need to add access to an API/perms that require admin consent, they'll also need to be global admin in the tenant, and "Grant Permissions" when adding the API/perm.
-It isn't clear yet if we have MIP APIs to add to perms?
+   > (TBD) Confirm they need to add access to an API/perms.
+If so, 1 perm requires admin consent, so  they'll also need to be global admin in the tenant, and "Grant Permissions" when adding the API/perm.
+Need to confirm, based on [the Ignite 2008 HOL](https://github.com/tommoser/Ignite-HOL-4000#app-registration) we will have:
+     - API called "Microsoft Rights Management Services", and perms: "Create and access protected content for users" [USER], "Read protected content on behalf of a user" [ADMIN], and "Create protected content on behalf of a user" [ADMIN].
+     - API called "Microsoft Information Protection Sync Service", and perm: "Read all unified policies a user has access to".[TBD]

    > We recommend testing with a restricted account, when passing username and password commandline parameters.
 Be sure the account only has rights to access the necessary SCC endpoints.
 Cleartext passwords passed via commandline may be collected by logging systems.

 1. Follow the steps in [Integrating applications with Azure Active Directory - Add an application](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#adding-an-application).
 For testing purposes, use the following values for the given properties as you go through the guide:
-    - **Application type** - TBD
+    - **Application type** - (TBD)
-    - **Sign-On URL** - TBD.
-You can use "https://localhost" for test purposes.
+    - **Sign-On URL** - (TBD) You can use "https://localhost" for test purposes.
-    - **Redirect URI** - TBD.
-You can use "https://localhost" for test purposes.
+    - **Redirect URI** - (TBD) You can use "https://localhost" for test purposes.

-2. TBD.
-Now go to the [Updating an application](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#updating-an-application) section for details on adding permissions to the required MIP API(s).
+2. (TBD) Now go to the [Updating an application](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#updating-an-application) section for details on adding permissions to the required MIP API(s).

 ## TBD: Define Label Taxonomy and Protection Settings?